 The Program Course:

-The course will begin during the spring 2012 semester with four pre-trip information sessions studying the history of apartheid in South Africa and how that past is tied to current issues in the country.
+The course will begin during the Spring 2014 semester with three pre-trip classes studying the history of apartheid in South Africa and how that past is tied to current issues in the country.